-You can restore the preinstalled software and drivers using the VAIO Care.
-To restore them, launch the VAIO Care (page 37) and then click Recovery & restore, Recovery, and Reinstall Applications and Drivers.
+You can restore the preinstalled software and drivers using the VAIO Care (page 37).

 See the help file included with the VAIO Care for more information.

 How do I check the volume of the recovery area?

 Your built-in storage device contains the recovery area where the data for the system recovery is stored.
 To check the volume of the recovery area, follow these steps: